 Last Saturday the Girl and I rose quite early to get out and hike (and geocache) before the heat rose.
 The story is already told, but a further rumination rose a few minutes ago.
 I suppose when the Muse calls me, I better answer.

 I was scrolling through recent images collected and stored on my computer and came across this capture.
 It was made after our climb-out and while we were hiking along the ridge of the Prison Hill Range.
 This is a view of the Girl I see often when we’re out in the sageland.
 She runs back and forth, doing her favorite thing — hunting.
 She’s a high-drive dog and will chase rabbits, squirrels, and lizards.
 I know her well and have learned to manage her drive for the most part.
-I am still sometimes surprised, bu far less often than I was a few years ago.
+I am still sometimes surprised, but far less often than I was a few years ago.

 This is something that is just part of her.
 I accept that and watch for those times when it might be a problem.
 I’m OK with that as well.

 So we hike and hunt.
 It fills a need that she has and a need that I have.
 We both gain a lot from our time on the trail.
-In fact, there’s no other place I’d rather be (at this time) that out on the trail with my Girl.
+In fact, there’s no other place I’d rather be (at this time) than out on the trail with my Girl.
 I have to watch the heat because she overheats easily.
 But if the weather is moderate, then we can go for hours.

 Our normal morning walk is now five miles.
 If I push it and keep my pace at about 18 minutes/mile, I keep my metabolic rate up and it pushes her as well.
 We’re both tired (but maybe not done) when we get back to the rig.